-Following is an argument for using a form of empathy I’ve developed called Practical Empathy (PEQ), based on and similar to Nonviolent Communication (NVC) by Marshall Rosenberg, PhD.
+Following is an argument for using a form of empathy I’ve developed called the “A Practical EmPath” system (PEPQ), based on and similar to Nonviolent Communication (NVC) by Marshall Rosenberg, PhD.

 Empathy is not agreement, so you risk no loss of integrity by practicing empathy with someone you disagree with.
 To empathize, you are merely removing your filters and opinions for a moment to have a more pure understanding of their perspective.

 It can take valuable time and energy to be empathetic towards one whom we perceive has wronged us.
 Why waste this precious energy seeking to understand what they experience, feel, or need?

 Every time we practice giving empathy, especially when it is difficult, we strengthen our “empathy muscles”, making it easier and more automatic next time.
 Eventually, giving empathy will actually charge our batteries.